wp-plugins/facebook-comments-master/readme.txt

 * Display, Hide or Change any Widget Title

-* Facebook Comments Master Viral Widget:
+* Facebook Comments Master Viral Widget
 * Built-in html5 for a small system trace and fast page load times
 * Facebook Like and Share Button to boost your website visits and new users
 * Works great under any of the below widget with the Title off

-* Facebook Comments Master Basic Fast Loading Widget:
+* Facebook Comments Master Basic Fast Loading Widget
 * Specially designed in html5 for Fast Page Loading times it's perfect to display Facebook Comments
 * All options are on automatic settings so it's easy and fast to deploy by any wordpress administrator